Overview of the CASE II Project

 Main features of the Project

-The Civil Aviation Security in Africa, the Middle East and Asia (CASE II) Project is entirely funded by the European Union and implemented by ECAC.
+The Civil Aviation Security in Africa, Asia and the Middle East (CASE II) Project is entirely funded by the European Union and implemented by ECAC.
 It will start its operations in the second quarter of 2020, following the termination on 30 April 2020 of the activities of its precursor, the CASE Project.
-The duration of the CASE II Project is four years and the budget allocated by the European Commission (Directorate General for International Cooperation and Development) for the overall period is EUR 8 million.
+The duration of the CASE II Project is four years and the budget allocated by the European Commission (Foreign Policy Instruments Service) for the overall period is EUR 8 million.
 The inclusion of Asia is a new feature of CASE II, compared to CASE I.

 Objectives of the Project

 The overall objective of CASE II is to counter the threat of terrorism to civil aviation by partnering with States in the three regions, in order to strengthen the civil aviation security regimes in the Partner States.